manabu-hirano/logdrive/README.md

 		Bytes Written=34
     3880:ms

 Check the result.
-If you are lucky, you can see the detected sector like below.
+If you are lucky, you can see a few detected sector like below.

     [root@localhost tests]# hadoop fs -text /results/part-r-00000
     18/03/24 03:21:57 WARN util.NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable

     1521825179,348705598,518918,4096

-If you could not find any sectors, change the sampling rate (such as 0.1) and try the above steps again!
+If you could not find any sectors, change the sampling rate (such as 0.1) and try the above steps again ;-)

 ## Authors